KCLB-FM: Album rock

 The station began calling itself The Rock and airing a more structured album-oriented rock (AOR) format in 1985, based on playing the biggest selling rock artists.
 Program director Cyrene Jagger was able to get KCHV-FM recognized as a reporting station for Radio & Records and FMQB radio industry magazines.
 She developed a complete rock music library and began coordinating live concerts and invited rock artists visiting the Coachella Valley to come on the air.
 Jagger remained as program director until 1989.

 For six months in 1988, KCHV-FM had a brief call sign change to KRCK (standing for the word "Rock").
 But the Federal Communications Commission (FCC) failed to recognize those call letters were already claimed by another radio station, so 93.7 returned to KCHV-FM.

 KCHV-FM achieved some of its biggest success under Operations Manager Bill Todd from 1989 to 1991.
 Todd, who had worked at such stations as WIBG, Philadelphia; WRKO, Boston; KHJ, and KMET, Los Angeles; built up KCHV-FM into a major album rock station in Southern California.
 Russell J. and Cyrene Jagger hosted mornings, Jim King in middays, John O. in afternoons with nights handled by Jimi "The Hitman" Hurley, Shawn The Trogg and Mitch Michaels (Jim Black).
 Other notable contributors of the time were Rhonda Todd (Music Director), Bobby Blue, Don James, Scott Canon, DJ Martin, Satch Miata, Angela Nixs, Michael Parks, Brian Ross, Shana, Guy Smith, Igor Smith, Jackson T, Jill West, Christy Wild, and Kate Willis.

 Switch to KCLB-FM

 In 1991, Bill Todd departed and the station switched its call letters to KCLB-FM.
 In the early though mid- and late-1990s, KCLB called itself "The Valley's Best Rock".
 Its program director was J.J.
 Jeffries; he was replaced by music director Ron Stryker, who guided the station the top of the Coachella Valley ratings.
 Disc jockeys during this time included Jeffries and Stryker, Katie Brock, John O, Tony Montana, Jon Pergl, Bill Royal, Christian Stiehler, Stevie Bowe, Kevin Gerard, Jeff Duran, Steve Inman, Steve Santogrossi ("The Night Manager") and Liz West.

-In June 1994, KCLB-FM aired a one-hour comedy segment titled "Men Are Scum".
-Female callers described men in humorous yet controversial ways and the segment made national headlines.